corriedotdev/corriedotdev.github.io/_posts/2022-03-23-investing.md

 ---
 layout: post
-title: 📈 Investing is fun.
+title: Investing in Markets
 excerpt: "Becoming financially literate to break out the loop, balance your portfolio and understand how much knowledge there is to gain from setting up a company.
 Basic discussion on my views on crypto and stocks included.
 Not investment advice, but points to support becoming financially literate."
-categories: [investment]
+categories: [investment 📈]
 comments: true

 ---